noracast/podcastfreaks.com/README.md

 ```

-## Daily deployment
+## Daily build

-This project is hosted on [Travis CI](https://travis-ci.org/developersjp/podcast-freaks).
-With its 'Cron Jobs', all rss seems to be updated on travis and pushed to 'netlify' branch of this project.

-Don't use `yarn deploy` (push-dir) on TravisCI.
-It will cause `Authentication failed`.
+This project will be deploy daily by calling Netlify's 'Build hooks' from [Zapier](https://zapier.com/app/editor/56354921/overview).

 ## Forms